versioneye/maven-indexer/README.md

 ## Run

-To start the crawler for Maven Central, run this command:
+To start the crawler for Maven Central, run this command with Maven 3.0.5:

 ```
 mvn crawl:central